statsig-io/docs/docs/metrics/create.md

 | Aggregation       | **Sum or Average** of the _value_ or _metadata_ property of an event type  | **Total Revenue** |
 | Ratio  | **Rates** (e.g. cart conversion rate, purchase rate),  **Normalized Values** (e.g. sessions per user, items per cart) | **Cart Conversion Rate**, **Sessions per User** |

 Statsig computes custom metrics on a per day basis for your **Metrics** dashboard, and rolled up for the duration of the experiment in your **Pulse Results** delivered with your Feature Gates and Experiments.
+After you create a custom metric, it will not populate until the next day (and will not backfill to previous days).
+Statsig will only calculate it moving forward from the creation date.

 ### Examples